RubixML/ML/README.md

 Continuous data are *quantitative* properties of sample such as *height* or *age* and can be any number within the set of infinite *real* numbers.
 Continuous features are represented as either *float* or *int* types.

 ### Does Rubix support Reinforcement Learning?
 We do not.
-Rubix only supports *supervised* and *unsupervised* learning.
+Rubix is only designed for *supervised* and *unsupervised* learning.

 ### I'm getting out of memory errors
 Try adjusting the `memory_limit` option in your php.ini file to something more reasonable.
 We recommend setting this to *-1* (no limit) unless you are running in production.